-- 1. Practice all standard industrial safety standards. - 2.
-Park the tractor/semitrailer in a straight line on a level even surface (See Figure 3-7.)
+- 1. Practice all standard industrial safety standards. - Park the tractor/semitrailer in a straight line on a level even surface (See Figure 3-4.)
 Set the tractor brakes and release the semitrailer brakes. - Start operation of hydraulic power system.
-If the hydraulic engine package is installed, start and warm up the auxiliary hydraulic power engine following engine operating instructions in "Hydraulic Power Supply Engine Operation (Option)" on page 3-20. - Make sure load is still in correct position to get proper weight distribution on kingpin and secured with appropriate load tiedowns. - 5.
-Using the Axle Control lever, move undercarriage forward (out of pockets) five to eight feet, or just behind the center of gravity of the loaded semitrailer.
-This is to insure that the trailer does not rock back.
-Actual center of gravity will relocate to the rear as the trailer is tilted up.
+If the hydraulic engine package is installed, start and warm up the auxiliary hydraulic power engine following engine operating instructions in "Hydraulic Power Supply Engine Operation (Option)" on page 3-20.